-The effective dose is calculated by multiplying the 'equivalent dose' absorbed by each organ with a weighting factor specific to it and then adding the total.
-The sum of all the different weighting factors must be equal to 1.
-As time goes on and data about our bodies sensitivity become more accurate, the values of these weighting factors have changed.
+The effective dose is calculated by multiplying the equivalent dose absorbed by each organ with a specific weight factor and then adding the total.
+The sum of all the different factors must be equal to 1.
+As time goes on, the data about bodies sensitivity become more accurate, the values of these weight factors have improve.
 The values put in place in 1977 (in blue), for instance, are less accurate than those updated in 2002 (in red).
-For this reason effective dose values calculated years ago are not quite comparable with more recent ones.
+For this reason effective dose values calculated years ago may differ with more recent ones.

 The purpose of the effective dose is to provide a dose relevant for the entire body.
 This involves taking into account how each part of the body has been exposed, and how each is sensitive to radiations : a gray absorbed in the thyroid would contribute much more than in a muscle).
 Therefore the ‘equivalent dose’ absorbed by each organ is multiplied by a sensitivity factor – a weight – reflecting its importance.
 Then the effective dose is calculated by adding up all the weighted equivalent doses.